putyourlightson/craft-blitz-cloud/tests/TESTS.md

 # Test Specification

-This document outlines the test specification for the Blitz Cloud plugin.
+This document outlines the test specification for the Blitz Cloud Adapter plugin.

 ---